 - Your age and gender

-What If Your Rental Car Is Damaged By Hail?
+What If Your Rental Car Is Damaged By Hailstones?

 You might be able to have coverage for hail damage if you’re driving a rental car.
 But this depends on the specifics of your policy.
 GEICO notes that comprehensive insurance will often carry over to your rental car.
 Make sure to double-check with your insurer to see if that’s the case for you.

 Comprehensive insurance is optional, but it might be especially worthwhile if you live in an area that experiences a lot of hail.
 The repair costs will solely be your responsibility if you don’t have coverage.
-You can find out how much comprehensive coverage costs by comparing quotes from several companies.
+You can find out how much it costs by comparing quotes from several companies.

 Frequently Asked Questions

-Q: What auto insurance pays to fix a car after hail damage?
+What coverage pays to fix a car after hail damage?

-A: Hail damage can total your car.
-Hail can come in many sizes and can even be bigger than a golf ball.
-All it takes is a long storm with especially big hailstones to do some serious damage to your car.
-Though it would take a lot of hail to total your car, it can happen.
+Hailstorm damage can total your car.
+Hailstones can come in many sizes and can even be bigger than a golf ball.
+All it takes is a long storm with especially big stones to do some serious damage.
+Though it would take a lot of hail to total your vehicle, it can happen.

 Your insurer will declare your car a total loss if its cost of repairs is more than its actual cash value (ACV).